ONSdigital/python_rap_demo/README.md

   - Add new modules
   - Use config files
   - Write unit tests
-  - Set up and customize pre-commit hooks
+  - Set up and customise pre-commit hooks
   - Apply RAP principles in real code

 **Do not edit files in `src/` unless instructed by an exercise.**